rpaperez/PalmPlanner/README.md

 ## Installation {#install}
 To run this app, ensure you have installed R and R studio software (https://posit.co/).
-Then open the file Optipalmex_R.Rproj with RStudio.
-This will help R locate all the necessary data on your computer to run the code.

 Once RStudio is open, launch the file App_design.R.
 The code will appear in the RStudio console; click on the "Run App" button in the top right corner of the console window.